-- It is not massage, as we press with the fingers.
+- It is not only massage, as we press with the fingers and work with energy.
 We can sometimes rub, warm up, stretch some parts of the body, but we don’t work on muscles.
 We don’t use oil.
 And we keep our clothes on.

 - It’s not just a technique.
 Of course we have to learn a demanding technique, but there is more to that.
 It’s not just the mechanical repetition of gestures, there is intuition of what to do.
 Like cooking: if we just put the ingredients together, the dish will not be tasty.
 You need the personal touch of the cook.

 - It’s not just wellness.
 Of course shiatsu works well on the parasympathetic system, which induces deep relaxation.
 But it helps to release lots of problems, blocks, ailments.
 And it works very well on prevention.

 - On the other way, it’s not just therapeutic.
 You don’t need to have a problem to receive shiatsu.
 Keeping healthy is the first idea.